 Mom had her day scheduled to drive Dad to a few medical appointments from Oshkosh to Appleton.
 But her head pain seemed worse so they made an appointment for her with the nurse practitioner in between Dad's appointments.
 After the first back injection Mom was slightly struggling with round-a-bouts but could drive to her appointment.
 The nurse practitioner discounted it as anxiety because of the stress she has been under but Dad stayed persistent saying that it is more than that and something is wrong.
 The nurse practitioner went and talked to their family doctor and came back with an ENT appointment for the beginning of October.
-As they moved onto his next appointment, which was with the neuro surgeon for both his neck fusion follow up and the review of the new brain tumor scan Mom got so confused she could not drive out of the parking lot.
+As they moved onto his next appointment, which was with the neuro surgeon for both his neck fusion follow up and the review of Dad's brain MRI for his acoustic neuroma, Mom got so confused she could not drive out of the parking lot.
 The good news was that Dad's tumor did not change in size and his neck fusion is working and healing as hoped.
-However, after speaking with Mom and Dad he recommended Dad to bring MOM to the ER.
+However, after speaking with Mom and Dad Dr. Wascher recommended Dad bring MOM to the ER.

 Thank God Dad agreed.
 Unfortunately, it was then, that our lives would take a very unexpected turn.

 After hours in the ER and a brain MRI we found out Mom, our caregiver, peacemaker and worry wart has brain cancer with an inoperable tumor the size of a tangerine on her right side and another small one on her left.
 There is a small spot in her lungs but the pulmonologist said to not even worried about that right now.
-It was/is a shock for us all.
-They admitted her to the hospital and are treating her with IV anti seizure medicines, strong steroids to reduce brain swelling, pain medicine and she is scheduled to have a brain biopsy Thursday 9/22.
-Even with all this going on, Mom continues to worry about the rest of us....she is so loving and caring words cannot describe how much she means to us all.
+It was a shock for us all.
+They admitted her Theda Clark hospital and treated her with IV anti seizure medicines, strong steroids to reduce brain swelling, pain medicine and she had a brain biopsy Thursday 9/22.
+Even with all that going on, Mom worried about the rest of us....she is so loving and caring words cannot describe how much she means to us all.
 So, we ask for prayers of peace, guidance, trust and support as we begin an unexpected war together.
 Mom's War against the GBM [stage 4 Brain Cancer] may have ended 2/4/19 but her faith, hope, and love shared with us all will remain forever!!!